tobilg/mesos-framework-boilerplate/README.md

 The intention of this project is to lower the barrier for Mesos beginners to write a custom framework.
 That's also the reason why JavaScript was chosen as an implementation language.

-[mesos-framework](https://github.com/tobilg/mesos-framework) doen't currently support HA schedulers, but this will probably arrive in the close future.
+[mesos-framework](https://github.com/tobilg/mesos-framework) doesn't currently support HA schedulers, but this will probably arrive in the close future.
 This means that only single instances of the newly created schedulers can be run.

 ## Usage